 2. Choose Your Album Size

-Think big, not-so-big or teeny — there are lots of great options.
+Whether you go big, not-so-big or teeny, there are lots of great options available.

-The two most popular formats for scrapbooking are 12-by-12 inch and 8.5-by-11 inch.
+The two most popular formats for scrapbooking are 12" x 12" and 8.5" x 11".
 The first will give you more room, obviously, but will also take up more space.
 The second is a good choice if you're nervous about filling up pages.

-These come in all shapes and sizes: 8-by-8 inch, 6-by-9 inch, even 4-by-4 inch.
+These come in all shapes and sizes: 8" x 8", 6" x 9", even 4" x 4".
 You can also DIY your own albums with kits that include everything you need.

 3. Choose Your Photos